 - Next week we'll look at your Interview/Feature Stories starting at about 10:00 AM.
 Remember

 they need to be exactly either 2 or 3-minutes.
 Do NOT include the slate in your timing.
 Also, for a short interview/feature story, you should not have a lengthy title sequence, jump cuts,

 or rolling, ending credits.
 It's also bad form to put yourself more than a few times in the credits.
 (I might have "Produced by _______" artfully keyed over the video somewhere near the beginning or very end.)
 Work minimal titles into your project tastefully

 - Drama/Storytelling pieces.
-You'll pitch these the week you come back from Spring Break.
-Everyone should submit a proposal and treatment (via Oncourse) by the start of lab the week after Spring Break.
+You'll pitch these next week.
+Everyone should submit a proposal and treatment (via Oncourse).
 This component will be individually graded.
 Please be prepared to quickly & succinctly pitch your story idea.
 We will choose teams and projects.
 Once

 you decide on a project, your group needs to submit one completed, polished

 script.
 Supporting materials (E.g. shot sheets, schedules) will earn you brownie points.
 Your group will share a grade for this- so be sure it's solid!

 What makes a first-rate video?